NativeScript/docs/content/guide/updating-an-app.md

 #### Upgrading platforms

 Follow those steps in order to get the latest versions of Android and/or iOS runtimes.
-Navigate to the root folder of your project, and then if you are working on an Android project, type:
+Navigate to the root folder of your project, and then if working on an Android project, type:

 ```cli
 ns platform remove android